 The temperature in your car fluctuates, which can make your eggs unsafe.

-If you bought refrigerated eggs from the grocery, refrigerate them at the same temperature as soon as you get home.
+If you bought refrigerated eggs from the grocery, ensure you refrigerate them at the same sort of temperature once you get home.
 Don’t leave them out for more than two hours.

 Cold eggs need to stay cold, or else they will sweat.
-The sweat, which is water, will allow the entry of bacteria inside the egg (sources: USDA, FDA).
+This sweat, being water, allows for bacterial growth inside the egg (sources: USDA, FDA).

 When eggs are laid, their temperature is 105 °F (40.6° C) (source: USDA).
 From there, the quality starts to deteriorate.
 This goes on for a few days, even if the eggs are refrigerated.

 If you left them in your car, the eggs will lose their quality faster if the temperature inside is above 40° F (4.4° C).
-If the temperature inside is warm, the eggs could sweat, which might cause bacteria to enter through the pores of the shell, causing spoiling or contamination.
+If the inside has a warm temperature, the eggs could sweat.
+This might allow bacteria to enter through the pores of the shell, leading to spoilage or contamination.

 Moreover, if you left them with other food items such as meat, processed foods, fruits, or vegetables, the foods could contaminate each other.
 It would be best to throw it all out.